 At this ‘camp’, there were approximately 15 officers present.
 Some of these officers kicked the respondent in his stomach.
-They confiscated the respondent’s shoelaces, belt, and phone, failing to return it.
+They confiscated the respondent’s shoelaces, belt, and phone, failing to return them.
 The officers did not take the respondent’s fingerprint or photograph, nor did they provide the respondent with food or access to the toilet.
 The respondent believed he was held at this location for between 1-2 hours.
-The respondent was then placed on a large, blue bus with around 36-50 other individuals, between the ages of 23-30, and driven to the Greek border with Turkey, marked by the Evros river.
+The respondent was then placed on a large, blue bus with around 36-50 other individuals, between the ages of 23 and 30, and driven to the Greek border with Turkey, marked by the Evros river.
 The respondent indicated that of these individuals there was only one person from Palestine and the rest were from Morocco.
 There were two women in this group, but one had issues breathing and was released at the camp.

 The respondent described that they were pushed-back in the area of İpsala (TU) and, once on Turkish land, decided to walk to Istanbul (TU) because he had no money.
 During this journey, the respondent evaded Turkish authorities to reduce his chances of being taken to a camp for quarantine, following the outbreak of COVID-19.
 The respondent also mentioned previously being pushed back on another occasion, from Komuniti (GRK) to Turkey.